rreeves-web/README.md/README.md

 # README.md
-I began pursuing a career in computer science almost two years ago, before that I studied education, having received a Bachelor's of Science from MTSU.
-I've been teaching myself computer science for over a year using the ample resources available online.
-I have a good understanding of basic computer science concepts, and I'm very trainable.
-Mastery will follow with experience.
+My name is Ryan Reeves, and I've been teaching myself computer science using the ample resources available online.
+My goal is to become a professional software developer not only as a means to financial ends, but also to bring personal satisfaction in creating wonderful and useful software that I can call my own.

-My learning plan has so far been heavily supplemented by [OSSU on github](https://github.com/ossu/computer-science).
-Below is a list of courses completed, in progress, and those that I plan to take and complete, ordered chronologically.
+My learning plan is based on [Open Source Society University on Github](https://github.com/ossu/computer-science).
+Below is a list of courses completed, in-progress, and those that next on my roster, ordered chronologically.

 |Completed|In Progress|
 |---------|-----------|